moby/buildkit/README.md

 * `unpack=true`: unpack image after creation (for use with containerd)
 * `dangling-name-prefix=[value]`: name image with `prefix@<digest>` , used for anonymous images
 * `name-canonical=true`: add additional canonical name `name@<digest>`
-* `compression=[uncompressed,gzip,estargz]`: choose compression type for layers newly created and cached, gzip is default value. estargz should be used with `oci-mediatypes=true`.
+* `compression=[uncompressed,gzip,estargz,zstd]`: choose compression type for layers newly created and cached, gzip is default value. estargz should be used with `oci-mediatypes=true`.
 * `force-compression=true`: forcefully apply `compression` option to all layers (including already existing layers).

 If credentials are required, `buildctl` will attempt to read Docker configuration file `$DOCKER_CONFIG/config.json`.